franik7/RegWave-Description/README.md

 This all happens inside Postgres — no data travels to an external search service.

-**Access control (Row-Level Security):**
+**Access control:**
-- `items` is read-only for anonymous users (public regulatory news); inserts/updates require an authenticated user, and ingestion runs via the service-role key
-- `decisions`, `subscriptions`, and `profiles` are protected per-user — a signed-in user can only read and write their own rows
+- The shared article corpus is readable by all signed-in users; it is written only by the automated ingestion pipeline
+- Each team's triage decisions and notes are private to that team and isolated from other teams
+- Subscription preferences are private to each user

 **Why Supabase:**
 - Free tier is generous (500MB database, unlimited API calls)
 - Built-in authentication for multi-user login
-- Row-Level Security (RLS) for access control
+- Row-Level Security for access control and team isolation
 - pgvector extension available natively
 - Real-time API accessible directly from the frontend